Quebec comics: History

-19th Century
+19th century

-Caricatures have appeared in newspapers in Quebec since at least the 18th Century.
+Caricatures have appeared in newspapers in Quebec since at least the 18th century.
 A political poster using speech balloons from 1792 has been attested.
 Most were anonymous, but one, titled "La Ménagerie annexionniste", by William Augustus Leggo was another early francophone use of speech balloons.
-Speech balloons thereafter became more common in caricatures and advertising, and humorous and satirical publications also proliferated.
+Later, speech balloons became more common in caricatures and advertising, and humorous and satirical publications proliferated.

 By the end of the century, one could buy compilations of these cartoons and illustrations—the roots of comic albums in Quebec.
 Between 1878 and 1884, Henri Julien published two books of political caricatures, L’album drolatique du journal Le Farceur.
 In 1900, Morissette published Petit chien sauvage et savant, and in 1901 Raoul Barré put out En roulant ma boule.
-Following this, the number of cartoonists increased in newspapers in Quebec City and Montreal.
+Following this, the number of cartoonists in newspapers in Quebec City and Montreal increased.

 What has been called the first comic strip in Quebec appeared in 1866.
 The woodcut serial strip was called Baptiste Pacôt and has been attributed to the sculptor Jean-Baptiste Côté.
 A number of other pantomime or captioned strips appeared throughout the rest of the century.
 In 1902, Raoul Barré drew the captioned eight-panel strip, "Pour un dîner de Noël", which was the first known strip to appear in a daily Quebec newspaper.
 Barré created a strip called Noah's Ark in 1912 for the New York-based McClure Syndicate, which he brought to La Patrie the next year in French.
-Soon after he moved into animation, becoming an innovative pioneer in the field.
+Soon after he moved into animation and became an innovative pioneer in the field.

 Hector Berthelot was a cartoonist and the publisher of Le Canard, where Berthelot started running satirical material signed Père Ladébauche ("Father Debauchery") starting in 1878.
 Berthelot would bring Ladébauche with him from newspaper to newspaper, and in 1904, Joseph Charlebois's comic strip version of Le Père Ladébauche debuted in La Presse, a popular strip that would last until 1957.
 Le Canard published the works of a number of other notable cartoonists, such as Henri Julien, and it was there that the oldest known comic strip using a speech balloon appeared, an unsigned strip printed on 22 September 1883.